tnelsond/tnelsond/_posts/2022-03-09-beyourself.md

 tags: cambodia
 ---

-### Spiritual stuff

 If you had to give up your sense of humor, your hobbies, your family, your favorite foods, and even your own native language, could you?
  I used to be afraid of losing all the things about me that I used to think were so important, but now I see they're just superficial and not who I am.

 The Apostle Paul says: **“To the weak I became weak, that I might win the weak.
 I have become all things to all people, that by all means I might save some.
 I do it all for the sake of the gospel, that I may share with them in its blessings.”** (1 Corinthians 9:22-23, ESV2011)